c4l3tt1/c4l3tt1/README.md

 ## 👩‍💻 Who Am I?
 My name is Bruna and I'm a **`Front-end Developer`** with more than 5 years of experience.
-Recently I quit my job and now I'm improve my english, search for new opportunities of work while I keep studying. <br />
+Recently I quit my job and now I'm improve my english, search for new opportunities of work while I keep studying.
 If you want to read my resume **[click here](https://drive.google.com/file/d/1aBIrULsqtO8dna9XqtXasatxJyOtcBQG/view?usp=sharing)**

 <br />